Apple Cider Donut Blender Cake (Dairy-Free and Gluten-Free)

 Closing Thoughts

-Slice of apple cider donut cake with caramel sauce
+Close-up of a slice of apple cider donut cake drizzled with caramel.

 Share It!